 When students enter the dorm, they have to check their temperature and record it every day.

 Yes and no. The cafeterias, convenience stores, and other restaurants on campus are open.
-However, for sports facilities, only the tennis court, running track, and the school gym is open as of the time being.
+However, for sports facilities, only the tennis court, running track, and the school gym are open as of the time being.
 The libraries and other indoor facilities are open with the practice of social distancing.

 How are the students living in general on campus?